What Are Chalky Teeth?

 ACADEMIC HISTORY OF "CHALKY TEETH"

-Roll on to 1986 and enamel was described as chalky white by the inimitable Grace Suckling studying severe dental fluorosis.
+Roll on to 1986 and enamel was described as chalky white by New Zealand's inimitable Grace Suckling studying severe dental fluorosis.
 This description was also applied to early decay (so-called "white spot lesions") by others three years later.
 In 1995 and 2001, "chalk and cheese" resurfaced in the Netherlands with hypomineralised enamel being described as soft and porous like discoloured chalk or old Dutch cheese – leading to the term "cheese molars" for what today we call chalky 6-year molars or Molar Hypomin.
-At the turn of the century, cheese molars were reborn as Molar-Incisor Hypomineralisation ("MIH"), and demarcated opacities were later categorised as being "white/chalky", yellow or brown (in order of increasing softness or crumbliness; see our "chalky picture").
+At the turn of the century, cheesy 6-year molars were reborn as Molar-Incisor Hypomineralisation ("MIH"), and demarcated opacities were later categorised as being "white/chalky", yellow or brown (in order of increasing softness or crumbliness; see our "chalky picture").
+Soon after, chalky enamel (a modified calcium phosphate) was reported to have elevated levels of carbonate, making it more like chalk (calcium carbonate) and hence less resistant to acid.

 SOCIAL HISTORY OF "CHALKY TEETH"

-It's clear that the term "chalky teeth" spilled over into society from the dental profession and academia many decades ago – at least "down under" in New Zealand.
-An interview-based study revealed that the diagnosis of "chalky teeth" was a major reason for Kiwis having all their teeth extracted at relatively young ages in the 1940s and 50s – many said they understood their chalky enamel would "inevitably succumb to dental caries and breakdown".
+It's clear the term "chalky teeth" spilled over into society from the dental profession and academia many decades ago – at least "down under" in Australasia.
+A New Zealand interview-based study reported in 2010 that the diagnosis of "chalky teeth" was a major reason for Kiwis having all their teeth extracted at relatively young ages in the 1940s and 50s – a common understanding being that chalky enamel would "inevitably succumb to dental caries and breakdown".
+The transcripts (kindly provided by the authors) revealed that one savvy respondent noted his siblings didn't have this problem and attributed the "chalky teeth" diagnosis to a dental school professor in 1948.
 The investigators concluded "chalky teeth" was used by dental professionals to describe developmentally malformed enamel that was "prone to decay and crumble".
-Moreover, this tenet was traced back to influential publications by dental pioneer Henry Percy Pickerill who contended in the 1920s that "the key to understanding an individual's susceptibility to dental caries was faulty enamel".
-The parallels between "chalky teeth of old" (per the Kiwi study, which only came to our attention in 2019) and D3G's adoption in 2013 of "chalky teeth" as a translational tool are quite remarkable – and further evidence that this is a worthwhile path to follow.
+Moreover, this tenet was traced back to internationally influential publications by New Zealand dental pioneer Henry Percy Pickerill who contended in the 1920s that "the key to understanding an individual's susceptibility to dental caries was faulty enamel".
+Similarly in a 1971 Australian study, interviews of "toothless sexagenarians" born in the early 1900s revealed that "8% blamed the loss of their own teeth on the fact that they were 'chalky' or soft and so not restorable".
+Notably, "chalky teeth" were categorised by the investigator as being distinct from dental caries.
+The parallels between "chalky teeth of old" (per these two studies, which only came to our attention in 2019) and D3G's adoption in 2013 of "chalky teeth" as a translational tool are quite remarkable – and further evidence that this is a worthwhile path to follow.

 A tangential but perhaps much-broader societal connotation for "chalky teeth" came from a series of toothpaste advertisements shown in Australia and New Zealand during the 1970s and 80s (e.g. here and here).
 A simple "stick of chalk" analogy was used to educate about the enamel-hardening properties of topical fluoride.
 This led to the schoolteacher ("Mrs Marsh") becoming a pop culture icon, with resulting successes for the toothpaste company concerned.